Comiwil96/ai-ml-coursework/README.md

 ## 🔍 What You’ll Find

-- 🧠 Clean, well-documented Jupyter notebooks
+- Clean, well-documented Jupyter notebooks
-- 📊 Visualizations and interpretability work
+- Visualizations and interpretability work
-- 📁 Organized folder structure for easy navigation
+- Organized folder structure for easy navigation
-- 🛠️ Optional projects extending beyond course material
+- Projects extending beyond course material

-## 💡 Why This Exists
+## Why This Exists

 To show recruiters and collaborators that I can:
 - Write clear, production-quality Python